+The government inconsistently enforced the law.
+Penalties are commensurate with those of similar laws but were seldom applied.
 Discrimination in employment and occupation occurred with respect to gender, most frequently in the mining and construction industries.
 Men occupied approximately two-thirds of upper management positions in both the private and public sectors.
 Indigenous and marginalized groups sometimes faced discrimination in employment involving unskilled labor.
+Persons with disabilities faced discrimination in employment and access to the workspace.